-How to turn a hinged door into a sliding barn door for a bathroom on a budget.
+How to turn a hinged farmhouse door into a bathroom sliding barn door on a budget.
 A DIY that goes from epic fail to success.

 Recently I had one of these big oops moments when I was trying to add a bit of privacy to the window of our bathroom barn door with frosted glass spray.